mvondomaros-lab/thermolab/Readme.md

 pixi install
 ```

-3. Launch the notebook:
+3. Launch JupyterLab and open the landing notebook:

 ```bash
 pixi run jupyter-lab thermolab.ipynb
 ```

+If JupyterLab starts without opening the notebook automatically, open `thermolab.ipynb` from the file browser.

-## Using the Notebook Interface
+## Using the notebook interface

-The notebook consists of executable cells.
-Each cell contains Python code or explanatory text.
+The lab consists of Jupyter notebooks made up of executable cells.
+Cells contain either Python code or explanatory text.

-- To run a single cell, click the Run button (▶).
+- Run the current cell: click **Run** (▶) or press **Shift + Enter**.
-- To run all cells, use the Run All command (≫).
+- Run all cells: use **Run All** (≫) from the notebook menu.
-- You can also press Shift + Enter to execute the current cell.

-Python code appears throughout the notebook.
-You do not need programming experience to carry out the calculations; simply execute the cells as instructed.
-If you are comfortable with Python, you may adapt or extend the examples, including more advanced PySCF workflows.
+You do not need programming experience to complete the lab; execute the cells as instructed.
+If you are comfortable with Python, you may adapt or extend the examples (for example, to explore more advanced PySCF workflows).

-Comments within code cells provide guidance:
+### Code comments

+Some code cells include comments to clarify what a block does or what you are expected to change:

 ```python
 # This is a comment.
 ```

-They do not affect execution and are included to support your progress through the notebook.
+Comments do not affect execution; they are included as guidance.